fvarnals/CV/README.md

 - Six weeks of afternoon pair programming, followed by five weeks of team project work.

-- Ran workshops at Amazon to support my team with regards to catalogue work, to promote individual proficiency with regards to lower level tasks in order to improve operational efficiency.
+- Ran workshops at Amazon to support team by promoting individual proficiency in lower level tasks in order to improve operational efficiency.

 - Presented quarterly business review to both internal and external senior management, providing broad and comprehensive analysis to inform stakeholders of progress, strategy, and my performance.
 -----------------------------------------------------